Enhancing deep neural networks with morphological information: Conclusion

 \subsection{Acknowledgements}

-This paper is supported by European Union’s Horizon 2020 Programme project EMBEDDIA (Cross-Lingual Embeddings for Less-Represented Languages in European News Media, grant no. 825153).
-The research was supported by the Slovene Research Agency through research core funding no. P6-0411.
+This work was supported by European Union’s Horizon 2020 Programme project EMBEDDIA (Cross-Lingual Embeddings for Less-Represented Languages in European News Media, grant no. 825153).
+The research was supported by the Slovene Research Agency through research core funding no. P6-0411 and the young researcher grant as well the Ministry of Culture of the Republic of Slovenia through project Development of Slovene in Digital Environment (RSDO).
 The Titan X Pascal used for a part of this research was donated by the NVIDIA Corporation.